michaeldmcqueen/resources.gmt.com-website/_resources/community-service/pretrip-meetings/final-pre-trip-meeting.md

 **MEETING**

 Say: *Welcome everyone\!
 Thank you for supporting us as we serve and grow closer to God this summer.
 Our group is so excited for the upcoming mission trip\!
 I want everyone to leave feeling informed.
-If you have questions at the end of the meeting--please ask\!&nbsp;*
+If you have questions at the end of the meeting–please ask\!&nbsp;*

 **ITINERARY/FINANCES**